Intraocular Position of Secondary Iris-Fixated IOLs in Aphakic Eyes

 Information provided by (Responsible Party):

-Michael Koss, Johann Wolfgang Goethe University Hospitals
+Michael Koss, Johann Wolfgang Goethe University Hospital

 The purpose of this study is to evaluate the intraocular stability and safety of secondary iris-fixated IOLs in aphakic patients.